dtr-org/unit-e/doc/gitian-building.md

 Wait for Windows/OS X detached signatures:
 - Once the Windows/OS X builds each have 3 matching signatures, they will be signed with their respective release keys.
-- Detached signatures will then be committed to the [unit-e-sigs](https://github.com/unite-core/unit-e-sigs) repository, which can be combined with the unsigned apps to create signed binaries.
+- Detached signatures will then be committed to the [unit-e-sigs](https://github.com/dtr-org/unit-e-sigs) repository, which can be combined with the unsigned apps to create signed binaries.

 Create the signed Windows/OS X binary

 	./unit-e/contrib/gitian-build.py [--setup] [--build] --sign [--verify] [--os wm] --signer <signer> --version <version>

-The signatures for signed builds will be commited in `unit-e-sigs/<version>-[win|osx]-signed/<signer>`.
+The signatures for signed builds will be committed in `unit-e-sigs/<version>-[win|osx]-signed/<signer>`.
 Verify the signed binaries and push the signatures to the repository.